-Packing Tips for Traveling with Kids:
+Packing Tips for Travel With Toddlers:

 1. Define your packing needs, based on your trip’s nature.
 Consider the activities you plan for your kids on the trip and pack things accordingly.
 What are you planning to do?
 Will there be any outdoor adventures?